 Everyone’s different when it comes to their capacity to exercise or play sports, but if your child can’t do anything physically active without severe physical distress, they might have exercise intolerance.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the expert pediatricians provide the diagnosis and treatments your child needs to help them enjoy a more active lifestyle.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the expert pediatricians provide the diagnosis and treatments your child needs to help them enjoy a more active lifestyle.
 If you think your child might have exercise intolerance, call Newport Children’s Medical Group today.

 Exercise intolerance means being unable to do a reasonable amount of physical activity without experiencing problems that make it impossible to continue.
 Exercise intolerance is an umbrella term that covers a range of conditions.